 Instant Pot Beef Stew

-- 2 pounds beef stewing cubes
+- 2 pounds beef stewing cubes or chuck

 - 2 tablespoons olive oil divided

 - Pepper to taste

 - 3 large carrots peeled & cut into fairly large bite-size pieces

 - 3 sticks celery chopped

 - 1 pound Yukon Gold potatoes peeled & diced (fairly large bite-size pieces)